mvrpraveen/Blockchain-in-Javascript/README.md

 # Blockchain-in-Javascript
-Understand blockchain intricately by building your own in Javascript
+Understand Blockchain-behind the scenes by building your own ground-up in Javascript

 Blockchain essentially has 4 basic building blocks :